Strength affects the following:

 - Prior to 0.29, Short Blades, Long Blades, and Ranged Weapons scaled with STR instead of DEX.

-- Prior to 0.28, Strength increased the SH of kite shields and tower shields, and the chances of auxiliary attacks.
+- Prior to 0.28, Strength increased the SH of kite shields and tower shields.
+It also increased the chance of using auxiliary attacks.

 - Prior to 0.27, the Strength modifier was more complex.
 For STR > 10, you had a